We're live on Product Hunt right now! Come support our launch

 Ever compared pricing across different embedding methods?
 Check out the common pricing models for embedded analytics.

-To find suitable Power BI alternatives, we’ve assessed all the most popular tools on the market.
-From that research, we present two BI platforms with decent embedded analytics solutions.
-We’ll also cover Vizzly, a purpose-built embedded analytics platform, and Embeddable, our very own embedded analytics toolkit.
+From that research, we present two independent software vendors with decent embedded analytics solutions.
+We’ll also cover Vizzly, a purpose-built embedded analytics platform, and Embeddable, our embedded analytics toolkit.

 Note: There’s a tool you won’t find on this page (although it is a common alternative).
 We’ve already done an in-depth comparison between Power BI Embedded and Looker Embedded.
 Check it out if you’re interested.